 The Wormwood is a bitter wild vegetable, local people live by eating it during the hard lived period.
 Its root is white.
 This work inspired by the bitter taste from this plant.
 It makes me thinking of those women and children who live in such bitter wormwood-like environment.
 Locals told me, that is a very strong plant……

 This is a technology that we create together to paint by using cotton buttons.
 It makes the painting no longer a monotonous flat seat, but an expressive third dimension.
 Perennial drought makes the local people have a near-worship emotion of water and wells, so this Double Wells have a totem-like significance.

-Most of Chinese have heart about “Mother Reservoir.”
+Most of Chinese have heart about “Water Cellar for Mothers.”
 That is a rain savings cellar for human to drink.
 Local people rely on this cellar to spend long periods of drought, and to survive.
 I have drank this water, very muddy and astringent, and there is grass sticks inside.
 Everytime I think of it, I feel that I am so lucky having clean water to drink.